 "Excellent Mental Health and wellbeing services in Gloucestershire"

-Welcome to the Mental Health and Wellbeing Service at Independence Trust (Wellbeing+).
 Independence Trust has a long history of providing services in the local communities of Gloucestershire.
-Our Mental Health & Wellbeing Service is funded by Gloucestershire County Council.
+The Mental Health & Wellbeing Service is funded by Gloucestershire County Council.

 This service has it's own microsite, to access this click here.

 Who can access this service?

 Gloucestershire County Council has commissioned us to provide a wellbeing service for people 18+ years of age with a mental health condition.

 We provide support for individuals suffering from mental health problems, such as anxiety or depression.
 If the service user's difficulties worsen, we are able to refer them on to other organisations who can provide more appropriate care.